by Roger Biermann

 Of course, the Kona Electric's drivetrain is what's stolen headlines since information first arose.
 Key to the whole setup is a 64-kWh lithium-ion battery that's liquid-cooled and operates at 356 volts.
 The battery powers a permanent-magnet synchronous electric motor that develops 201 horsepower and an astonishing 291 lb-ft of torque, which drives the front wheels.
 The battery system weighs less than 1,000 lbs, and the energy density is better than that of the Chevrolet Bolt.
 That's not the only thing better than the Bolt, as the Kona Electric offers 20 miles more range on a charge than the Bolt does - achieving an EPA-rated range of 258 miles.
 That equates to 107 miles more than a Nissan Leaf and more than double the range of the VW eGolf, but it rivals the Tesla Model 3's medium-range model, only short by six miles.
 That range is equivalent to an EPA-rated 120 MPGe combined figure.

 With 201 hp and an abundance of torque, the Kona Electric accelerates more like a hot-hatch than a crossover, capable of running the 0-60 mph sprint in under seven seconds.
-Whether powering up from a standstill, accelerating up to highway speeds, or overtaking, the Kona springs into action instantly and without reservation, aided ably by the Kona’s inherent lightweight body.

 The hot-hatch acceleration is just the tip of the iceberg as the Kona Electric shows a breadth of driving ability.
 The steering is direct and precise, but it lacks feedback due to the electric power-assistance which does dull the driver's sense of involvement.
 However, it's more than easy enough to use and the Kona feels nimble in tight environments, and the weighting is light enough for easy town use.
 At higher speeds, it remains light, but that can be a little disconcerting.